RedApparat/Fotoapparat/README.md

 Fotoapparat
     .with(context)
-    .into(cameraView)           // view which will draw the camera preview .photoSize(biggestSize())   // we want to have the biggest photo possible .previewScaleType(centerCropped())  // we want the preview to fill the view
+    .into(cameraView)           // view which will draw the camera preview .previewScaleType(ScaleType.CENTER_CROP)  // we want the preview to fill the view
+    .photoSize(biggestSize())   // we want to have the biggest photo possible .previewScaleType(centerCropped())  // we want the preview to fill the view
     .lensPosition(back())       // we want back camera